-Unless expressly authorised by the Grantor in writing, the Authority Holder must not donate, sell or otherwise transfer to any third party any wildlife, material, including any genetic material, or any material propagated or cloned from such material, collected under this Authority.
+Unless expressly authorised by the Grantor in writing, the Approval Holder must not donate, sell or otherwise transfer to any third party any wildlife, material, including any genetic material, or any material propagated or cloned from such material, collected under this Approval.

-Death of wildlife associated with activities covered by the authority
+Death of wildlife associated with activities covered by the approval

-If, in the course of undertaking the Activities, all reasonable effort has been made to meet all of the conditions expressed and implied in this authority; and wildlife is killed by the Authority Holder, then that will be permitted under this authority.
+If, in the course of undertaking the Activities, all reasonable effort has been made to meet all of the conditions expressed and implied in this approval; and wildlife is killed by the Approval Holder, then that will be permitted under this approval.

-If any frog, lizard or bat should die, or be found dead; the Authority Holder must contact the Grantor’s Hauraki Office on 07 867 9180, with known details of the animal’s history.
+If any protected wildlife is found dead; the Approval Holder must contact the Grantor’s Hauraki Office on 07 867 9180, with known details of the animal’s history.
 Then, if the Grantor requests it, the body must be sent to Massey University Wildlife Post Mortem Service for necropsy.

-In that eventuality; the Authority Holder must, if requested by the Grantor:
+In that eventuality; the Approval Holder must, if requested by the Grantor:

 Ensure that the body is to be chilled if it can be delivered within 24 hours, or frozen if it will take longer than 24 hours to delivery.